-Literatour is a community-wide celebration in its fourth year with 8 exceptional events featuring authors, celebrities, and cultural influencers throughout Berks County from October 2022 to May 2023.
+Literatour is a community-wide celebration in its sixth year with 11 exceptional events featuring authors, celebrities, and cultural influencers throughout Berks County from September 2024 to May 2025.

 Literatour is being presented by Jewish Federation of Reading in partnership with Exeter Community Library.